Blitter: Blitters in computers and video games

 1973: The Xerox Alto, where the term bit blit originated, has a bit block transfer instruction implemented in microcode, making it much faster than the same operation written on the CPU.
 The microcode was implemented by Dan Ingalls.

 1978: The Bally Astrocade home console has primitive blitter hardware.

+1979: The PERQ from Three Rivers Computer Corporation provides a "Raster-Op" processor instruction that, in addition to performing simple memory transfers, can combine the content of two memory regions typically corresponding to rectangular areas of visual content.
+A selection of boolean operations can be used to combine the content, updating the designated destination region, and delivering the results using the full bandwidth of the system's memory.

 1982: In addition to drawing shape primitives, the NEC μPD7220 video display processor can transfer rectangular bitmaps to display memory via direct memory access and fill rectangular portions of the screen.
 The design was licensed by Intel and sold as the 82720 graphics display controller.

 1982: The Robotron: 2084 arcade video game from Williams Electronics includes two blitter chips which allow the game to have up to 80 simultaneously moving objects.
 Performance was measured at roughly 910 KB/second.
 The blitter operates on 4-bit (16 color) pixels where color 0 is transparent, allowing for non-rectangular shapes.
 Williams used the same hardware in other games from the time period, including Sinistar and Joust.

 1984: The MS-DOS compatible Mindset personal computer contains a custom VLSI chip to move rectangular sections of a bitmap.
 The hardware handles transparency and eight modes for combining the source and destination data.
 The Mindset was claimed to have graphics up to 50x faster than IBM PC compatibles of the time, but the system was not successful.

 1985: One of the coprocessors in the Amiga personal computer is a blitter.
 The first US patent filing to use the term blitter was "Personal computer apparatus for block transfer of bit-mapped image data," assigned to Commodore-Amiga, Inc. The blitter performs an arbitrary Boolean operation on three bit vectors of size 16: